eyalwn/calculator/README.md

 # calculator
 A calculator app - parses a string and prints the result.
-Include a stack implementation, an automated test unit-test, and a makefile.
+Include a stack implementation, an automated unit-test, and a makefile.

 Wrriten in C, based on a state-machine and a stack.